dfguerrerom/mgci-docs/docs/source/sepal/module_usage.rst

 .. image:: ../_static/sepal/defining_reporting_years_results.PNG
    :align: center
-   :width: 1000
+   :width: 1300
    :alt: Sub-indicator computations.

-1. Click on the :guilabel:`Calculate MGCI`  to initiate the computation.
+1. Click on the :guilabel:`Calculate MGCI` button to initiate the computation.

 2. Once computation is completed, you should see a resemblance of the image below:

 .. image:: ../_static/sepal/mgci_results_processing.PNG
    :align: center
-   :width: 1200
+   :width: 1300
    :alt: Reclassify table

 .. tip::